DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ---
-title: Principle 2: Design systems to work interoperably (talk to each other)
+title: "Principle 2 Design systems to work interoperably"
 ---

 ###Why is it important